London Calling: Writing and recording

-The Clash wrote and recorded demos at Vanilla Studios, with Mick Jones composing and arranging much of the music and Joe Strummer writing most of the lyrics.
+The Clash wrote and recorded demos at Vanilla Studios, with Mick Jones composing and arranging much of the music and Joe Strummer writing most of the lyrics.Gray 2010, pp. 100–103.
 Strummer wrote "Lost in the Supermarket" after imagining Jones' childhood growing up in a basement with his mother and grandmother.
 "The Guns of Brixton" was the first of bassist Paul Simonon's compositions the band would record for an album, and the first to have him sing lead.
 Simonon was originally doubtful about its lyrics, which discuss an individual's paranoid outlook on life, but was encouraged by Strummer to continue working on it.

 In August 1979, the band entered Wessex Studios to begin recording London Calling.
 The Clash asked Guy Stevens to produce the album, much to the dismay of CBS Records.
 Stevens had alcohol and drug problems and his production methods were unconventional.
 During a recording session he swung a ladder and upturned chairs – apparently to create a rock & roll atmosphere.
+During another session, Stevens poured a bottle of wine over a piano that Strummer was playing to either to make it sound better or to simply make him stop.
 The Clash, especially Simonon, got along well with Stevens, and found Stevens' work to be very helpful and productive to both Simonon's playing and their recording as a band.
 The album was recorded during a five- to six-week period involving 18-hour days, with many songs recorded in one or two takes.

-The first track recorded for London Calling was "Brand New Cadillac", which the Clash had originally used as a warm-up song before recording.
-"Clampdown" began as an instrumental track called "Working and Waiting".
+The first track recorded for London Calling was "Brand New Cadillac", which the Clash had originally used as a warm-up song before recording.Gilbert 2005, p.
+237. "Clampdown" began as an instrumental track called "Working and Waiting".
 While working on "The Card Cheat", the band recorded each part twice to create a "sound as big as possible".